kyma-project/istio/docs/user/tutorials/01-10-external-authorization-provider.md

 ## Prerequisites

-* Kyma installation with the Istio module enabled.
-If you use a Kyma domain, also the API Gateway module must be enabled.
+* Kyma installation with the Istio module added.
+If you use a Kyma domain, also the API Gateway module must be added.
 * Prepare a domain you want to use and export its name as an environment variable:
     ```
     export DOMAIN_TO_EXPOSE_WORKLOADS={DOMAIN_NAME}